cam5/leadpages_wordpress_plugin/readme.md

 A WordPress plugin to easily use your Leadpages pages and Leadboxes inside your WordPress site.

 ***Change Log***
+* 2.1.6.18
+    * Fix issue with failing to fetch split tests
+    * Fix dropdown to correctly select the relevent page
+    * General bug fixes

 * 2.1.6.17
     * Fix problem with auto-slugs on edit page populating the default slug